China sentences US citizen to life in prison for spying – DW – 05/15/2023

 A 78-year-old US citizen was sentenced on Monday by a Chinese court to life imprisonment for spying.

-Reuters news agency reported that John Shing-wan Leung was a permanent resident of Hong Kong and also a US passport holder.
+Reuters news agency reported that John Shing-wan Leung was a permanent resident of Hong Kong and also a United States passport holder.

+According to the Associated Press, Leung was detained on April 15, 2021 by the counterintelligence agency in the southeastern city of Suzhou.

-News of his sentencing came by way of the WeChat account of an Intermediate People's Court in east China's Suzhou city on Monday.
+News of his sentencing came by way of the WeChat account of an Intermediate People's Court in Suzhou on Monday.

 While the court announced Leung's sentence, no further details were given relating to what he had been charged with.